Arth-Leeway/CAR/README.md

-The testing-churn29th file consists of Churn Analysis of Telecom Data based off on the Lifelines library CoxFitter
+The churn_Analysis_Cox file consists of Churn Analysis of Telecom Data based off on the Lifelines library CoxFitter